 This is an independent review, but note that it contains affiliate ad links.
 When you buy via these, we may receive a commission, at no extra cost to you.

 In this Capsule vs Nimble review, I take an in-depth look at two CRM systems aimed at small and medium-sized businesses.
 Which one is right for you?

 An introduction to CRM

-A CRM system is an application which is primarily used for keeping tabs on potential and existing clients (helping you to convert your leads and keep your existing clients happy); but in addition to this core function, most CRM systems help you carry out a range of useful business tasks.
+A CRM system is an application which is primarily used for keeping tabs on potential and existing clients (helping you to convert your leads to customers, and upsell to your existing ones) — but in addition to this core function, most CRM systems help you carry out a range of useful business tasks.
 CRM systems will typically allow you to:

 - store and segment contacts

 - view a communications history between your organisation and your contacts

 - view and edit calendars

 - manage a sales pipeline

 - manage customer enquiries